 Dairy Barn and Milk House

 The dairy barn currently houses the Center’s community food programs, the Intervale Food Hub and the Gleaning and Food Rescue program.
 The original dairy barn was constructed c.1890 by the Reynolds family, made of timber frame construction and featuring a heavy slate roof with a metal ventilator.
 In 2006 it was determined that the barn was in extremely poor condition and it was dismantled.
 The structure was carefully documented and all salvageable materials - 75 percent of the original structure - were cleaned, retained, and stored on site.
-A new barn was constructed in 2011.
+The barn was reconstructed in 2013.
 Its timber frame, posts, 18 joists, tie beams and roof supports were repaired and reinstalled on a new concrete foundation, and a standing seam metal roof was installed.

 This barn is unique in that, although it is essentially a new structure, a majority of its materials was salvaged from the original dairy barn, and it retained many of the original exterior features.
 In this way, the structure carries on the tradition of farmer resourcefulness and ingenuity in the Intervale: recycling building materials and readapting a farm structure to serve a new purpose as the farm evolves over the years.

 The milk house was constructed c.1920 as a stand-alone building for storing fluid milk.
 The design is typical of early-20th century milk house design: a single-story, gable-roof structure with several windows for ventilation and one entrance that was located near, but separate from, a now-missing second dairy barn and easily accessible to the main farm driveway.